Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

 ---
-layout: post
-title: " High Performance Computing (HPC), Reflection and Forward-looking."
+author: paul.isaacs
+category: blog
+date: 2020-06-26 04:22:14+00:00
 description: In 2018 we discussed the first step for ARM into High Performance Computing (HPC).
 Since then, Linaro has been working to increase awareness of the successes within the High Performance Computing ARM ecosystem.
 HPC now forms a key part of our activities, plus an association with Fugaku - the No.1 Supercomputer in the world (according to the Top500 bi-annual review).
-date: 2020-06-26T04:22:14.000Z
 image: /assets/images/content/hpc-bg.jpg
+layout: post
+related_projects:
+- HPCAI
 tags:
-  - Arm high performance computing
+- Arm High Performance Computing
 - TOFU
-  - opensource toolchains
-  - high performance computing
-  - Cloud-Native computing
+- Opensource Toolchains
+- High Performance Computing
 - HPC
 - Arm
 - Linaro
 - Fugaku
-  - supercomputers
+- Supercomputers
-  - supercomputing
+- Supercomputing
-  - Linaro developer cloud
+- Linaro Developer Cloud
-  - Sandia
-  - Fujitsu
-  - open HPC
-related_projects:
-  - HPCAI
+- Open Hpc
-category: blog
-author: paul.isaacs
+title: ' High Performance Computing (HPC), Reflection and Forward-looking.'
 ---

 We have previously reflected on the first step for ARM into HPC ([High Performance Computing and Linaro - Mar.2018](/blog/high-performance-computing-and-linaro/)).
 Since then, Linaro has been working to increase awareness of the successes within the [High Performance Computing ARM ecosystem](https://static.linaro.org/assets/HighPerformanceComputingARMecosystem-small.pdf).
 High Performance Computing now forms a key part of our Linaro Connect activities ([Connect Resources](/engineering/high-performance-computing/)) and more recently our virtual conferences, due to Covid-19, ([Linaro Tech Days](https://connect.linaro.org/resources/ltd20/ltd20-106/)) for 2020.